Last updated on July 16, 2026

 Rent trends in Greenfield, CA

-Average rent prices in Greenfield have remained the same over the last month and have decreased by 2% since last year.
+Average rent prices in Greenfield have decreased by 5% over the last month and have increased by 4% since last year.

 Rent trends